 1 This municipal sales and use tax is actually a fee (Local Option Tourism Development Fee) imposed under Article 9 of Chapter 10 of Title 4.
-(See Senate Bill No. 483 of 2009).
 For purposes of simplicity, this fee will be referred to as a sales and use tax in this information letter.